Common toad: Taxonomy

 The common toad was first given the name Rana bufo by the Swedish biologist Carl Linnaeus in the 10th edition of Systema Naturae in 1758.
 In this work, he placed all the frogs and toads in the single genus Rana.
 It later became apparent that this genus should be divided, and in 1768, the Austrian naturalist Josephus Nicolaus Laurenti placed the common toad in the genus Bufo, naming it Bufo bufo.
 The toads in this genus are included in the family Bufonidae, the true toads.

-Various subspecies of B. bufo have been recognized over the years.
+Various subspecies of B. bufo have been recognised over the years.
 The Caucasian toad is found in the mountainous regions of the Caucasus and was at one time classified as B. b. verrucosissima.
 It has a larger genome and differs from B. bufo morphologically and is now accepted as Bufo verrucosissimus.
 The spiny toad was classified as B. b. spinosus.
 It is found in France, the Iberian Peninsula and the Maghreb and grows to a larger size and has a spinier skin than its more northern counterparts with which it intergrades.
 It is now accepted as Bufo spinosus.
 The Gredos toad, B. b. gredosicola, is restricted to the Sierra de Gredos, a mountain range in central Spain.
 It has exceptionally large paratoid glands and its colour tends to be blotched rather than uniform.
 It is now considered to be a synonym of Bufo spinosus.